 How the ‘Billion’ happened

-Within days of the first Harry Potter book, Scholastic (a publishing powerhouse) had bid more than $100,000 for the American publishing rights.
-Later on Warner Bros. wanted a feature-film deal for the first two Harry Potter novels.
-They paid a handsome seven-figure sum which became a very successful movie franchise.
-By July 2000, the Goblet of Fire novel broke sales records, selling three million copies in the first 48 hours while ALL the following books broke successive records.
+Within days of the first Harry Potter book, Scholastic (a publishing powerhouse) had bid more than $100,000 for American publishing rights.
+Later on, Warner Bros. wanted a feature-film deal for the first two Harry Potter novels.
+They paid a handsome seven-figure sum, which became a very successful movie franchise.
+By July 2000, the Goblet of Fire novel broke sales records, selling three million copies in the first 48 hours, while all the following books broke successive records.

-By 2004 J.K had become a billionaire while still only halfway through eight Harry Potter films and well before the launch of the Fantastic Beasts movies which would prove to be a cash-cow.
-Rowling is estimated to have earned well over $1 billion from Harry Potter book sales alone beside another $50 million for her books for adults and several Potter spinoffs.
-She has also earned hundreds of millions from her share of the profits from the Harry Potter movies, as well as the Fantastic Beasts movies.
+By 2004, J.K. had become a billionaire while still only halfway through eight Harry Potter films and well before the launch of the Fantastic Beasts movies, which would prove to be a cash cow.
+Rowling is estimated to have earned well over $1 billion from Harry Potter book sales alone, along with another $50 million for her books for adults and several Potter spinoffs.
+She has also earned hundreds of millions from her share of the profits from the Harry Potter movies as well as the Fantastic Beasts movies.

 She earned an estimated $60 to $80 million licensing fee for the attractions at Universal Studios in Hollywood and Orlando for the Wizarding World of Harry Potter and gets a percentage of tickets, merchandise, food, and beverage sales.
 While money from theme parks has brought in about $100 million, she still makes money from licensing deals, the Broadway play Harry Potter & the Cursed Child, and TV deals.